AKing-283/Yoga-Poses-Detection-using-Yolo11/README.md

 # Disclaimer #
-* This dataset is of limited yoga poses so it might provide inaccurate output in video feed
+* The dataset used in this project is of limited yoga poses so it might provide inaccurate output.